scion-softworks/parallelizer/docs/api/datatypes.md

 Occupies 3 bytes, 1 byte for each channel

 - ### color3b16
 Occupies 2 bytes.
 5 bits for red, 6 bits for green, 5 bits for blue.
 Short for color3bit16.
-This takes a bit longer to serialize than Color3u8 and Color3
+This takes a bit longer to serialize than Color3

 - ### buffer(len)
 Occupies `len+2` bytes.
 2 extra bytes to store the buffer length (u16).
 This takes a bit longer to serialize